viral32111/discord-conversation-bot/README.md

 ## Usage

 **NOTE: [OpenAI's Chat Completion API](https://platform.openai.com/docs/guides/chat) is not free, though still quite cheap, and thus requires setting up a recurring billing account.**

+**NOTE: The [GPT-4](https://platform.openai.com/docs/models/gpt-4) model is currently in a limited beta, if you have not been granted access then your Discord server members will only be able to use the [GPT-3.5](https://platform.openai.com/docs/models/gpt-3-5) model.**

 ### Release